krgn/developing-fsharp-on-nixos/slides/src/03_project.md

 > - full-text search tool
 > - uses xapian underneath (like other great tools, e.g. `notmuch` and `mu`)
+> - extensible and configurable
-> - supports many file types, including extracting text from PDFs
+> - supports indexing many mime types, including extracting text from PDFs
 > - has a flexible query language (based on Xesam)
 > - needs to be configured correctly (whitelist directories)
 > - the indexer needs to be run in a cron/systemd timer job